-Shipwreck Trail is a 1.5 mile lightly trafficked point-to-point trail located near Palos Verdes Peninsula, CA that offers scenic views and is rated as difficult.
-The trail is primarily used for hiking and walking and is accessible year-round.
+Shipwreck Trail is a 5.9 mile lightly trafficked out and back trail located near Palos Verdes Peninsula, CA that features beautiful wild flowers and is rated as difficult.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash